SAP-samples/low-code-applications/exercises/rap/exercises/ex1/README.md

 ## Introduction

-In this exercise, you will search for a released RAP business object to create a purchase requisistion.
+In this exercise, you will search for a released RAP business object to create a purchase requisition.
 For this we will add an appropriate *ABAP repository tree* to the *Project Explorer* in your ADT.

 We will continue to create a simple class to investigate